-Congenital oculomotor palsy is a rare condition that is typically caused by intracranial pressure at the junction between the posterior communicating artery, and internal carotid artery causes a local compression of the oculomotor nerve.
-Symptoms of this disorder include a unilateral fixed pupil size that is unreactive to light.
+Congenital oculomotor palsy is a rare condition that is typically caused by intracranial pressure at the junction between the posterior communicating artery, and the internal carotid artery causes a local compression of the oculomotor nerve.
+Symptoms of this disorder include a unilaterally fixed pupil size that is unreactive to light.
 Additional symptoms include unilateral ptosis and decreased visual acuity.

 While oculomotor palsy is not life-threatening, the presence at birth may be a sign of other congenital malformations (e.g., PHACE syndrome, type 2 neurofibromatosis, Klippel-Trenaunay syndrome, etc.).
 Even without other neurological signs, clinicians should take care to examine these patients for more significant malformations.

 One of the main goals of intracranial neurosurgery should be to avoid postsurgical complications.
 A dilated pupil and ptosis is the most common clinical presentation of oculomotor nerve palsy post-neurosurgery, usually after clipping of an intracranial aneurysm.
 Patients who undergo open surgery or a minimally invasive technique on basilar artery aneurysms may develop a third nerve palsy after surgery, although this complication has been shown to be transient.